ashek-elahe/sixteen/ios/Pods/Target Support Files/Pods-Runner/Pods-Runner-acknowledgements.markdown

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## flutter_sslcommerz

+This is the initial release of sslcommerz plugin.
+The plugin provides the SDK to integrate the payment gateway to flutter application.
+Currently it is avaliable for Android and iOS development.

 ## gRPC-C++